Behavioral Validation for Healthcare AI

 One question: does it work?

 Each engagement is scoped as a defined project with clear deliverables.
-Whether you are building an agent or evaluating one, the methodology is the same: rigorous, evidence-based, and designed to produce findings you can act on and defend.
+Whether you are building an agent or evaluating one, the methodology is the same: evidence-based, and designed to produce findings you can act on and defend.

 My process is designed to be high-impact and low-overhead.